EricGebhart/Simple_Process_REPL/README.md

 There are several kinds.

- * Symbols which point at directly at parameter-less functions, _voidfptr_
- * Symbols which are lists of symbols, _dolist_s.
+ * lists of symbols, _dolist_s.
- * Symbols which point at functions which take parameters. _fptr_
+ * python functions, _fptr_s.
- * Symbols which point at list of symbols, but which resolve to partially completed fptr commands, these are called _partial_s.
+ * lists of symbols, but which resolve to partially completed fptr commands, these are called _partial_s.

-### symbol/functions.
-These commands are just python functions, whatever it is they do.
-Usually, manipulate the application state, and/or interact with something.

 ### dolist commands

-_dolist_ commands are commands defined outside of python code.
+_dolist_ commands are commands defined in spr or the configuration.
 They are strings which can be parsed and evaluated by the REPL/interpreter.

 _dolist_ commands can be built from other _dolist_ commands and _fptr_ commands.
 _dolist_ commands can be defined in yaml, in python code, or interactively in the REPL.

+### function pointers
+_fptr_s can only be created with the repl's import and namespace commands through the process of importing a python library into SPR.

 ### Partial commands